openhwgroup/core-v-xif/doc/operating-principle.md

 > Any memory operations issued by the accelerator units traverse all implemented PMP and PMA checks as well address translation in the offloading core as would be the case for core-internal memory operations.
-> If a memory operation raises an exception due to failed checks or memory system errors, the exception is handled precisely by the offoading core.
+> Unless a memory operation is marked as speculative operation, the core must raise a precise exception due any failed checks or memory system errors.
 > The issueing accelerator unit is informed of a possible access fault via the `xmem.p_status` line.

 #### External Mode